 Most companies unknowingly destroy value while believing they’re creating it.
 This counterintuitive reality stems from fundamental misunderstandings about profitability in complex business portfolios.
 Traditional analysis focuses on products or customers in isolation, but true profitability emerges from the interactions between them.

 Research from McKinsey & Company demonstrates that product complexity costs remain invisible in traditional accounting systems yet systematically erode profitability across entire value chains.[1]
-Companies face the problem that over time, product decisions tend to increase operational complexity and its attendant costs, which collectively can span the entire value chain and often grow exponentially with the addition of each new variant.
+Over time, product decisions tend to increase operational complexity and its attendant costs, which can span the entire value chain and often grow exponentially with each new variant.

 Table of Contents